-Supervision of students starts at 7:15.
+Supervision of students starts at 7:20.
+We ask that students being dropped off not be allowed out of the car until reaching the crosswalk where the crossing guard is located.
 Students who arrive before breakfast service starts should come inside and sit on the steps in the hallway.
 After breakfast service begins all students should report the gymnasium when they arrive.
 We ask that students not go to their classroom as teachers are preparing to start their day and may not be in their classroom to offer supervision.